HIP70890/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Conclusion
-A conclusion we might take is that the analyzed person has a job with lots of sitting, or similar, and that he uses it's weekends to get active.
+A conclusion we might take is that the analyzed person has a job with lots of sitting, or similar, and that he uses his weekends to get active.
 So this could be the pattern of a office worker or student.
 It would be interesting to compare more activity measurements from those two groups side by side, in order to be more precise in guessing the occupation.

-Furthermore, it is interesting to see, that early in the day there is a peak in the data, regardless of whether we are analyzing weekdays or weekends.
-This might indicate some special activity during that period, e.g. going out for jogging.
+Furthermore, it is interesting to see that early in the day (around interval 835) there is a peak in the data, regardless of whether we are analyzing weekdays or weekends.
+This might indicate some special activity during that period, e.g. going out for sports.